PhD in Nutrition and Exercise Physiology with Emphasis in Nutrition

 Admissions

 Nutritional Program PhD Applicants are expected to have undergraduate training (lecture and laboratory courses) in general and organic chemistry and biology, a two-semester course in biochemistry, and an upper-level human nutrition course.
-They must have an average of B or better in science courses (chemistry, biology, physics, biochemistry, mathematics, etc.) taken at an accredited institution.
-TOEFL scores are required for all international applicants.

 At this time, the program does not accept students into the doctoral program without a master's degree.
 A student without a master's degree who would like to pursue a doctoral degree must apply to the master’s graduate program.
 Once accepted into the master's program it is possible to apply and transfer to the doctoral program after the first year of graduate study.
-Specified criteria must be met for the transfer to be approved by the Nutritional Sciences Graduate Admissions Committee.
-Please contact the department for more information on this subject.
+Specified criteria must be met for the transfer to be approved by the Nutrition and Exercise Physiology (NEP) Graduate Admissions Committee.
+Please contact the Division or the NEP Director of Graduate Studies for more information on this subject.

 Deadline for Applications is December 30th.
 While applications received after that date will still be considered, they will not be eligible for all fellowships.